Pennsylvania Sea Grant request for research proposals period is now open!

 Pre-proposals are not letters of intent.
 Each pre-proposal will be reviewed and evaluated rigorously.
 Not every pre-proposal will be encouraged to move on to the full proposal submission process.

-Pennsylvania Sea Grant is committed to building an inclusive program that serves all people including those with unique needs, circumstances, and perspectives.
-Eligible applicants of all ages, races, ethnicities, cultural backgrounds, nationality, gender identities, sexual orientations, abilities, religions, citizenship types, marital status, job classifications, veteran status types, and socioeconomic status are encouraged to apply.
+Pennsylvania Sea Grant is committed to building an inclusive program that serves all people including those with unique needs, circumstances, perspectives, and ways of thinking.
+Eligible applicants of all ages, races, ethnicities, national origins, gender identities, sexual orientations, abilities, cultures, religions, citizenship types, marital status, job classifications, veteran status types, and socioeconomic status are encouraged to apply.

 Contact Research Director, Sean Rafferty, Ph.D. with questions or to be added to the research contact list (send name/affiliation/email address).
 Email: email@example.com; Phone: 814-898-7082.